 Labs will be held both in-person and online depending on the class.
 Please refer to your individual schedule.

-Has the academic schedule changed for the Fall 2020 semester?
+What is the academic schedule for the Spring 2021 semester?

 Will there be classes during typical fall holidays?